Questions About Estate Planning

 For a medical power of attorney, you will need to select an agent you trust to carry out your wishes in the event of a medical emergency.
 For a financial power of attorney, you will select a trustworthy individual who will handle your financial and business matters in the event of an emergency.
 A major goal for preparing the advance directives and the financial durable power of attorney documents is to ensure that your wishes are honored.
 Your loved ones will be relieved and will have peace of mind about knowing and following your decisions.

 Estate planning is always a good idea, regardless of your age, if you are a competent adult.
 Be in control of your decisions and leave a legacy of love.
-Contact Washington DC and Maryland estate planning attorney Michelle Lanchester today to discuss your estate planning options.
+Contact estate planning attorney Michelle Lanchester at her offices in Washington DC and Largo, Maryland to discuss your estate planning options.